Three years after his inquest, Awaab’s Law comes into force

 Once again, we’d like to express our support for Awaab’s family and our admiration for their courage throughout this immensely tough process.”

-Christian and Faisal have also spoken extensively to media outlets including the BBC 5 Live, BBC Radio Manchester, the Today Programme, ITV, Channel 5, The Big Issue, the Manchester Evening News, LBC and Sky News.
+Christian and Faisal have also spoken extensively to media outlets including BBC 5 Live, BBC Radio Manchester, the Today Programme, ITV, Channel 5, The Big Issue, the Manchester Evening News, LBC and Sky News.
 He also penned this op-ed for iNews explaining his involvement in Awaab’s Law and what government must do to ensure it prevents lives like Awaab’s being lost in future.

 Additional media